learn-co-curriculum/phase-1-monsters/README.md

 so that you can see a demo of the finished app.
 Comment out the script tag to `js/demo.js` and uncomment out the script tag to `js/index.js` where you will code your solution.

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this practice code challenge does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

 ## Getting Started